Loading your recommendations…

 Posted By Natalie Minott

-For most of our lives, we’ve eaten our food without really knowing what it takes to move it from point A to point Z along a supply chain.
-From the coffee that gives us a boost in the mornings to the eggs, fruit, and bread on our breakfast plates, everything we eat and drink comes at least in part from a farm.
+Many of us have eaten throughout our lives without really knowing what it takes to grow it, harvest it and move it from point A to point Z along a supply chain.
+From the coffee that gives us a boost in the mornings to the eggs, fruit and bread on our plates, everything we eat and drink comes, at least in part, from a farm.

-In North Carolina, Black farmers run about 1,500 of the state’s farms.
+In North Carolina, Black farmers run about 1,400 of the state’s farms.
 Some of those farms are right here in Durham.
-These Black farmers are growing culturally relevant food and working to restore food sovereignty, connect communities with healthy options, and increase access to growing food – work that is deeply tied to land ownership and liberation.
-With all that in mind, here are five incredible Black-owned farms, markets, and platforms in Durham that you can support.
+These Black farmers are growing culturally relevant food and working to restore food sovereignty, connect communities with healthy options and increase access to growing food – work that is deeply tied to land ownership and liberation.
+With all that in mind, here are five incredible Black-owned farms, markets and platforms in Durham that you can support.

 The Black Farmers' Market

-With music, food vendors, games, dancing, fresh produce, and more, The Black Farmers' Market is the place to be.
-Once a month (from March to November) you can shop from numerous Black vendors in an inclusive, fun, community-centered marketplace and intentionally keep dollars circulating in the community.
+With music, food vendors, games, dancing, fresh produce and more, The Black Farmers' Market is the place to be.
+From 1 - 4 p.m. on the 1st and 3rd Sundays of every month between April and November, you can shop from numerous Black vendors in an inclusive, fun, community-centered marketplace and intentionally keep dollars circulating in the community.
+You can find The Black Farmers Market at Durham Tech Community College at 1637 E. Lawson St.

-In 2018, Moses Ochola, Ja’Nell Henry, and Crystal Taylor, the group behind Black August in the Park — an annual Durham-based event to creatively connect and inspire people of African descent — hosted the first Black Farmers’ Market.
-According to their website, the Market’s mission is “to inspire a self-sufficient community that supports and protects Black farmers and entrepreneurs.”
-Stop by the Market when it opens in the spring to support Black farmers, Black restaurants, and Black businesses in the community.
+According to its website, the Market’s mission is “to inspire a self-sufficient community that supports and protects Black farmers and entrepreneurs.”
+Stop by the Market when it opens in the spring to support Black farmers, Black restaurants and Black businesses in the community.

 Grass Grazed Farm